YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

 * Desc:
 >In a customary display of inability to understand why a unit is good, the devs thought simply giving a carrier a stop was enough to make it good; and that in order to balance a more frequent slow, making it RNG would be a good idea.
-They were ***very*** wrong, but Peter Strasser manages to be very solid even in spite of their incompetence, mainly because of high DPS (which she owes to the good loadout supplemented by the extra aimed TBs); unfortunately, her intended job cannot be as easily redeemed because a stop is used *tactically* (ie. when your other carriers have launched or your BB are about to fire) and not *casually*, which is what Pete unfortunately does.
+They were ***very*** wrong... but Peter Strasser manages to be very solid even in spite of their incompetence, mainly because of the high DPS (which she owes to the good loadout supplemented by the extra aimed TBs); unfortunately, her intended job cannot be as easily redeemed because a stop is used *tactically* (ie. when your other carriers have launched or your BB are about to fire) and not *casually*, which is what Pete unfortunately does.
 At best, this makes the stop unreliable *if* capable of stopping enemies for a remarkably long time, at worst it risks making your other backliners miss their already launched ordnance.
 Criminally botched design.
 Still very competent.